 Yes- bread is vegan friendly as long as the ingredients are animal free.

 Is most bread vegan friendly?
 Well, that depends.
+There are some key things to look for.

 This article was originally published on 4/24/22.
 The recent updated date is listed above.